 It’s true that Ubuntu (or GNU/Linux in general) is getting better and better at managing power usage under different hardware platforms.
-For instance, when comparing with older versions, 12.04 Precise Pangolin manages power consumption really well in my Dell Vostro V131 (Intel Sandy Bridge based notebook), and I get a battery life similar to under Windows 7 that came pre-installed with it.
+For instance, when comparing with older versions, 12.04 Precise Pangolin manages power consumption really well in my Dell Vostro V131 laptop (Intel Sandy Bridge based notebook), and I get a battery life similar to under Windows 7 that came pre-installed with it.

 However, after installing Ubuntu, I usually install another tool called ‘Laptop-Mode-Tools‘, a set of utilities (configuration files) that try to minimize the unnecessary power consumptions of your computer’s hardware.
 And ‘LMT’ further reduces like 0.8 Watts to 1.3Watts of power consumption from my system, which again helps to enhance the battery life, a bit more.